shuzhao-li-lab/asari/README.md

 Asari
 =====

-Version 0.8

 Python program for high-resolution LC-MS metabolomics data preprocessing, with a design focus to be trackable and scalable.

 - only for high resolution data.
 Prioritized leverage of high mass resolution.
 - Simple peak dection based on local maxima and prominence.
-- Tracking peak quality, selectiviy (on m/z, database, elution), and sequential selectivity.
+- Tracking peak quality, selectiviy (on m/z, database, elution).
 - reproducible, trackable from features to XICs
 - Peaks of high quality and selectivity are aligned via formula mass and epdTrees.
 - Fast assembly and annotation of serum/plasma metabolomes based on a reference database.